Batan, Aklan

 Batan, officially the Municipality of Batan (Aklanon: Banwa it Batan; Hiligaynon: Banwa sang Batan; Bayan ng Batan), is a third-class municipality in the province of Aklan, Philippines.
 According to the 2024 census, it has a population of 33,932 people.

 History

 Pre-Hispanic Period

 Batan was believed to be the seat of the government of Datu Bendahara Kalantiaw III, the promulgator of the Code of Kalantiaw in 1433.
 The code is a collection of 17 laws said to have been used during the time of the Datu before the coming of the Spaniards.
 The Code of Kalantiaw was later proven to be a fraud.

 Spanish Colonial Era

 Batan is one of the oldest towns founded in Aklan.
 Batan was formerly an encomienda of Miguel Rodriguez in 1591.
 The parish in Batan was established by the Augustinians in 1601 under the patronage of Our Lady of Immaculate Conception.
 Batan was first incorporated into Aclan or Aklan (now Kalibo) in 1603 and in 1789 it became an independent municipality.
+The 1818 Spanish census showed that there were 2,255 native families and 56 Spanish-Filipino families flourishing here.

 In 1903, Batan was again incorporated to the new town of New Washington and became independent again in 1931.